PoteznaSowa/SNESAudioMods/README.md

 Bug fixes:
 - voice pitch value will no longer get out of bounds, especially when processing pitch bends;
 - if a song does not initialise ADSR parameters, default ones will be used;
-- fixed BGM voice echo on/off events interfering with an SFX playing at the same channel.
+- fixed BGM voice echo on/off events interfering with an SFX playing on the same channel.

 Removed unused features:
 - downmixing stereo to mono, as the game does not even have an option to toggle the stereo/mono mode;